Kim says North Korea to show 'new strategic weapon' in near future

 “We will reliably put on constant alert the powerful nuclear deterrent capable of containing the nuclear threats from the U.S. and guaranteeing our long-term security.”

+“North Korea has, in effect, put an ICBM to Donald Trump’s head in order to gain the two concessions it wants most: sanctions relief and some sort of security guarantee,” he said.

+“With U.S. Presidential elections coming as well as elections in South Korea, the mood for compromise might have gone up in smoke the moment North Korea sent its ICBM into the sky.”

-Reporting by Hyonhee Shin and Jack Kim; Editing by Leslie Adler and Grant McCool
+Reporting by Hyonhee Shin and Jack Kim; Additional reporting by David Brunnstrom in Washington; Editing by Leslie Adler and Grant McCool